 Planning your dream trip to Japan in spring for cherry blossom season?
-Here is where and when is the best time to see the cherry blossoms in Japan in 2024!
+Here is where and when is the best time to see the cherry blossoms in Japan!

 In this deep dive, we share the Japan cherry blossom forecast, talk about sakura viewing culture, and see where are the best places to see cherry blossoms in Japan.

-1. When is cherry blossom season in Japan in 2024?
+- When was cherry blossom season in Japan in 2024?

-When is cherry blossom season in Japan in 2024?
+When was cherry blossom season in Japan in 2024?

-Cherry blossom season in Japan for 2024 is expected to peak from late March to early April, particularly in Tokyo, Kyoto, and Osaka.
-The final official forecast was issued by the Japan Meteorological Corporation on March 14, 2024.
+Cherry blossom season in Japan for 2024 peaked in early April, particularly in Tokyo, Kyoto, and Osaka.
+The most recent official forecast was issued by the Japan Meteorological Corporation on April 25, 2024.

 How long do the cherry blossoms last in Japan?